Tracey Saxby | Squamish

 Co-Founder, Executive Director, past Board member (2014 to 2017)

-Tracey first became an accidental activist when she proposed that Rossland should be the first plastic-bag free community in Canada in March 2007, helping to kickstart a grassroots movement to reduce plastic bag use across Canada.
-The initiative garnered local and national media attention throughout the campaign, as well as a few awards.
+In 2007 Tracey kickstarted the grassroots movement to reduce plastic bag use across Canada, when she proposed that Rossland should be the first plastic-bag free community in Canada.
+The initiative garnered national media attention, as well as a few awards.